Helping Your Young Adult with ADHD Prepare for Independence

 "I never know whether to be supportive or angry.
 Where

 Finding the balance between helping too little and expecting

 Your greatest challenge as a parent is knowing how best

 to handle the inevitable potholes that your young adult

-with ADD (ADHD) will encounter as she makes sometimes faltering
+with ADHD will encounter as she makes sometimes faltering

 steps toward adult independence.
 Helping too much undercuts